Yeti47/Yetibyte.Twitch.Bobota/README.md

 ### Test Mode

-If the configuration property IsTestMode is set to /true/, the bot will not actually send messages to the Twitch chat.
+If the configuration property IsTestMode is set to *true*, the bot will not actually send messages to the Twitch chat.
 Instead, potential outbound messages are logged to the console.